 After each player has formed a list of words, the first part of the game is over.
-Now players read off each word on their list and after all the duplicates are discarded, they vote on whether they are accepted or not.
+Now players read off each word on their list and after all the duplicates are discarded, they vote on whether each word will be accepted or not.
 The scoring in Boggle is based off the length of the word, three letter words are worth 1 point, four letter words are worth 2 points, and so on.
 The player who scores the most points wins.
 The loser may now throw the Boggle board at the winner's head.

 The 2600 does a fairly decent job at creating a presentable game of Boggle.
 The letters are displayed using the then popular Venetian Blinds technique, which allowed the 2600 to appear to display twice the normal amount of objects on a line (see Video Chess for more details).
 However other than the grid and letters, there really isn't much going on graphically (which was normal for early 2600 games).
 Each player takes turns selecting the letters they want to use to form the word using the joystick, when the player is done they simply need to press the fire button again (a dot will appear at the end of the word).
 After which, the the other player will begin his turn (indicated by the word GO below the players score).
-Each player has 99 seconds to form as many words as they can.
+Each player has 99 seconds to form up to eight different words.

 Unfortunately due to the limitations of the 2600, it is unable to check if the word you just selected is an actual word.
 This means the player can cheat by simply selecting random strings of letters and tell the 2600 that it's a word.
 However since this game is two players only, your opponent will more than likely take issue with your creative spelling.
-Other issues include being able to make eight different words (there is no word limit in the board game) which is most likely due to the limited screen real estate, and the lack of a computer opponent.
+Other issues include only being able to make eight different words (there is no word limit in the board game) which is most likely due to the limited screen real estate, and the lack of a computer opponent.
 Interestingly, according to David no computer opponent was ever planned as almost all early 2600 games were two player only and the small ROM space (only 2K) would have made even a simple AI and dictionary difficult to implement.
 The small ROM space also prevented basic spell checking from being added.